medplum/medplum/packages/docs/src/pages/products/index.md

 Build apps quickly with a ready to integrate react component library.
 Enable a custom experience for both customers and patients.
 [Learn More](/docs/tutorials/ui-components)

+### Search

+Enable complex search queries in app or via API.
+Enable time-aware searches common in healthcare scenarios, such as finding all records that were produced during a specific period.
+[Learn More](/docs/tutorials/api-basics/basic-fhir-search)

 ### Custom domains

 Run your custom application on your own domain, giving users a fully branded experience.